xod442/stackstorm-tutorial/doc/06_event_driven.md

 # Event Driven Demo

-This demo will setup a pipeline that will listen for messages on specific RabbitMQ queues words and then post messages into one of two Slack channels depending on the body of the message.
+This demo will setup a pipeline that will listen for messages on specific RabbitMQ queues words and then write the specific URL as a `hyperlink` to an etc/index.html, a file inside this pack.
 In order to accomplish this we're going to use the following components:

 * Sensor - Will query the RabbitMQ API for message on a specific queue
 * Trigger - Events that are emitted from the Sensor when a new message is received on the queue
 * Rule - Will match the triggers from the Sensor and invoke an action
-* Action - Metadata describing the workflow to execute in order to post to Slack
+* Action - Metadata describing the workflow to execute in order to write URL to file
-* Workflow - Series of steps (actions) to determine which channel to post into.
+* Workflow - Series of steps (actions) to get the APOD from the NASA site, extract the URL and .write that URL to etc/index.
-             Then finally post the message into the Slack channel.

 ## Configure the Sensor